Kids (film): Release

-Miramax Films, which was owned by The Walt Disney Company, paid $3.5 million to buy the worldwide distribution rights.
-Later, Harvey and Bob Weinstein, the co-chairmen of Miramax Films, were forced to buy back the film from Disney and created Shining Excalibur Films, a one-off company, to release the film, due to Disney's policy, that at the time, forbid the release of NC-17 rated films, and the fact their appeal to the MPAA to lower it to R was denied.
+Miramax Films, which was owned by The Walt Disney Company, paid $3.5 million for the worldwide distribution rights.
+Later, Harvey and Bob Weinstein, co-chairmen of Miramax Films, were forced to buy back the film from Disney and created Shining Excalibur Films, a one-off company, to release the film, due to Disney's policy, that at the time, forbid the release of NC-17 rated films, and their appeal to the MPAA to lower it to an R rating was denied.
 Eamonn Bowles was hired to be the chief operating officer of Shining Excalibur Films.

+Reception

+Box office

 The film, which cost $1.5 million to produce, grossed $7.4 million in the North American box office and $20 million worldwide.
 According to Peter Biskind's book Down and Dirty Pictures, Eamonn Bowles had stated that Harvey and Bob Weinstein might have personally profited up to $2 million each.

-Reception
+Critical reception

-The film received polarized reviews from critics.
+The film received mixed to favorable reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 47% based on 57 critic's reviews, with an average rating of 5.8/10.
 The site's consensus reads, "Kids isn't afraid to test viewers' limits, but the point of its nearly non-stop provocation is likely to be lost in all the repellent characters and unpleasant imagery".
 On Metacritic, the film has a score of 63 out of 100 based on reviews from 18 critics, indicating "generally favorable" reviews.

 The film was championed by some prominent critics, including Roger Ebert of the Chicago Sun-Times, who gave the film three and a half out of four stars.
 "Kids is the kind of movie that needs to be talked about afterward.
 It doesn't tell us what it means.
 Sure, it has a 'message', involving safe sex.
 But safe sex is not going to civilize these kids, make them into curious, capable citizens.
 What you realize, thinking about Telly, is that life has given him nothing that interests him, except for sex, drugs and skateboards.
 His life is a kind of hell, briefly interrupted by orgasms."

 Janet Maslin of The New York Times called the film a "wake-up call to the modern world" about the nature of present-day youth in urban life.
 She added it is also "an extremely difficult film to sit through, with an emphasis on societal disintegration and adolescent selfishness at its most sordid", and that some viewers will find issue with Clark's lack of judgment on the events depicted.
 Some critics labeled it exploitative, describing it as borderline "child pornography".